The Life of a Digital Nomad

 20. Turn off technology from time to time

 My advice?
 Make sure you step out of this cycle of distraction by having regular breaks from your devices.
-For example, why not switch off all of your devices when you’re eating with your friends and family.
-Make conversation be your focus, instead of being absorbed by online stuff.
+For example, why not switch off all of your devices when you’re eating with your friends and family?
+Make conversation your focus, instead of being absorbed by online stuff.

-Forming healthy habits for our mind is essential for our happiness and wellbeing.
+Forming healthy habits for our minds is essential for our happiness and well-being.
 Here are 24 positive habits you can incorporate into your daily life to increase your mental wellbeing:

 21. Spend time in nature

-Being outside has found to have a profound effect on your mental wellbeing mainly due to exposure to sunshine increasing your serotonin levels.
+Being outside has been found to have a profound effect on your mental well-being mainly due to exposure to sunshine increasing your serotonin levels.
 Research has also found that spending even a short amount of time around nature boosts your mood.
 Imagine spending a day in a place like this:

 22. Have something to look forward to